Dreaming381/Latios-Framework/README.md

 is a world-space text rendering module.
 It uses TextCore fonts and formats text to be rendered via the Kinemation rendering pipeline, complete with custom ECS material property support.
 The text can be animated with the built-in tweening engine, or you can make your own animations with the glyph mapping API.
-A subset of rich text tags is also supported.
-Use Calligraphics for world-space dialog, player names, and damage numbers.
+Rich text tags are supported, with much of the implementation being ported from TextMeshPro and made Burst-compatible.
+Use Calligraphics for world-space labels, dialog, player names, and damage numbers.

 ### Mimic